andrewctam/ChirpBoards/README.md

 # Chirp Boards

 ## Description
-[Chirp Boards](https://chirpboards.web.app) is a full stack social media app that is a Twitter/Reddit fusion.
+[Chirp Boards](https://chirpboards.web.app) is a full stack social media app that is similar to Twitter and Reddit.
+Like Twitter, users can "chirp" out short status messages up to 500 characters long.
+Users can also "rechirp" other users' chirps.
+Each chirp opens to a forum board like Reddit where users can comment and upvote/downvote posts.

 ![Demo Board](board.png)